facebookresearch/xformers/docs/source/tutorials/pytorch_encoder.rst

 Block factory
 -------------

-We don't have the exact same interfaces, but we have something fairly close to PyTorch with the [model_factory](xformers/factory/model_factory.py).
+We don't have the exact same interfaces, but we have something fairly close to PyTorch with the model_factory_.
 Please note that, similarly to the attention example above, you can also directly import the `xFormerEncoderBlock` and construct it from there, but we'll assume here that you could be interested in systematic evaluation of different architectures, and that as such something which can be easily automated is preferred, so the "factory" path is the one put forward.

 The equivalent to the PyTorch example above would look like the following.
 You can think of it  as a declaration of the sequence of blocks that you would like instantiated.
 We're trying to: